learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-06/lectures/review/README.md

 + **Step 3** Onto the V.
   * Create an `index.erb` file.
 This file needs a form to create a list.
 + **Step 4**
   * Set up your `post '/list'` route to create a new list based on the params from the form in `index.erb`.
-This route should create a new list and save it to the database. (`List.create`...)
+This route should first check to see if a list by that name already exists, and if not, create a new list and save it to the database. (`List.create`...)
 + **Step 5**
   * We want to be able to view all of our lists.
 The `index.erb` page should also have a form with a drop down of all the already created lists using the html `select` tag.
 Once you select a list, it should direct you to a page that displays all the items.
 This form should pass the `list_id` as the params
 + **Step 6**